gywns6287/deepGBLUP/README.md

 pip install -r requirements.txt
 ```
 ### 2. Excution
+0. Input Data format
+**raw**: The genotype data of `plink`.
+See https://www.cog-genomics.org/plink2/formats#raw for more details.

-1. Open the 'main.py' file and set configuration
+1. Open the 'main.py' file and set configuration.
+You can implement deepGBLUP with sample data by using default configuration.
 ```
 # data path
 raw_path: path of raw file